rkoroth/clay/README.md

 # CLAY

-Clay stands between Orchastration software and a stand-alone script.
+Clay stands between Orchastration software and stand-alone script.
 It helps to write stand-alone automation script by means ready made modules.

 ## Internal Structure

-Basically clay.py is the main wrapper and often no need to modify. and clay.py is not meant to be modified by user.
+Basically clay.py is the main wrapper and often no need to modify.
+clay.py is not meant to be modified by user.

 user will modify conf/clay/xyz.yaml and the sequence.yaml for the sequence.